Han-Sim/blog.hansim.dev/src/pages/posts/0030-JS-techniques-1.md

   - Object
   - Bind
   - React
-  - JavaScript-Techniques
+  - JavaScript-Technique
 ---

 This is about JavaScript coding problems, techniques, and tricky but basic fundamentals of JavaScript.
-This is the list of the related posts(https://blog.hansim.dev/tag/JavaScript-Techniques).
+This is the list of the related posts(https://blog.hansim.dev/tag/JavaScript-Technique).

 # How to add element to array into the first position?